intj-t/intj-t/README.md

 I own a patent worth $8 million from Macromedia Flash which was rebranded to Amimate which is good for loans and amortilization.

 Amortization is paying off a debt over time in equal installments.
 I do have my Bankers Acceptance letter and Fidelity gold card but nothing changes until my father's signs off on the Trust.
+Cash Distributions means dividends, interest and other distributions and payments (including proceeds of liquidation, sale or other disposition) made or received in cash upon or with respect to any Collateral.

 [System Integrator Contract](https://github.com/jonathanchapmanmoore/jonathanchapmanmoore/blob/master/images/contract.jpg)